vemana/vemana.github.io/_posts/2001-01-01-junit-parallel-test-runner.md

   * Each test shard will spin up the database and then run each of its 4 tests in serial
   * Time to completion = Db spin up time + time to complete 4 tests
 * Use JUnit's experimental [Parallel Computer](https://github.com/junit-team/junit4/blob/main/src/main/java/org/junit/experimental/ParallelComputer.java).
 This meets the spec except that JUnit doesn't expose a runner like `ParallelRunner`.
+  * Time to completion = Db spin up time + time to complete `20/T` tests where `T` is the number of parallel threads
 * Roll my own, inspired by `Parallel Computer`
   * And take the opportunity to run using Virtual Threads !

-## My choice
+  * Time to completion = Db spin up time + time to complete 1 test

-I chose to roll a new `ParallelRunner` because it meets the spec and I can also use Virtual Threads.
+I chose to roll a new parallel Runner because it meets the spec and I can also use Virtual Threads.

+---

 ## Why Virtual Threads?